- What Is Amoxicillin?

 In a case of amoxicillin overdose, the doctor may prescribe some other medicines to control the side effects, or insert a tube into the stomach to pump out the excess dose.
 Some supportive treatments involve diuretic medications to prevent damage to the kidney and provide fluids through an intravenous line.

-Treatment would depend on the extent of the effect on your child.
+Treatment duration and dose would depend on the extent of the effect on your child.

 It is not just the overdose sometimes a normal amoxicillin dose could also have an adverse effect.